craftcms/docs/docs/5.x/system/plugins.md

 ### Safeguarding Plugin License Keys

-By default, your plugin license key will be stored in the database and the [project config](project-config.md).
+By default, your plugin license key will be stored in the database and [project config](project-config.md).
 If you wish, you may move that license key to a [PHP constant or environment variable](../configure.md#control-panel-settings) and set the key using the `$MY_PLUGIN_KEY` syntax.

 Similarly, you can set Craft’s license key via the special `CRAFT_LICENSE_KEY` environment variable.